TheCreatorJames/BESLibraryCPP/README.md

 ### What is the Basyl Encryption Standard?
 It is a collection of encryption algorithms designed by Jesse Mitchell.
 These algorithms are different from many other widely used encryption algorithms like [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) and [Triple DES](https://en.wikipedia.org/wiki/Triple_DES), which use [Fiestel networks](https://en.wikipedia.org/wiki/Feistel_cipher) to encrypt files.

 [Fiestel networks](https://en.wikipedia.org/wiki/Feistel_cipher) have restricted key sizes, and can not dynamically be redesigned.
 The Basyl Encryption Standard is designed to be mathematically comparable in strength to the [One-Time Pad](https://en.wikipedia.org/wiki/One-time_pad), otherwise known as the [Vernam Cipher](https://en.wikipedia.org/wiki/One-time_pad).
 Using a carefully designed and unpredictable PRNG, the Basyl Encryption standard uses key generators in various ways to encrypt your files.
-(I am about to upload documentation on the design of the PRNG).
+Some design notes on how the PRNG was developed are available [here](https://github.com/TheCreatorJames/BESLibrary/blob/master/PRNG.md).

 Two main variants exist.